-So, to ensure the exact heat level, a new user needs to know how to adjust heat while the stovetop pressure cooker starts producing heat and also they have to spend 15 to 20 minutes standing by their stove to adjust the pressure.
+So, to ensure the exact heat level, a new user needs to know how to adjust the heat while the stovetop pressure cooker starts producing heat, and also, they have to spend 15 to 20 minutes standing by their stove to adjust the pressure.

 But, the heat regulation of an electric pressure cooker is completely automated.
 You’ll just need to select the exact pressure and cooking time suggested by your recipe book and then switch on your cooker and forget about it.

 After a long and stressful day of work, nobody likes to spend much time in the kitchen.
 That’s why pressure cookers have become so popular cookware.

-In general, stovetop pressure cookers can finish cooking three times faster than regular cooking method and electric pressure cookers take a bit longer time than stovetop cookers to get your cooking done.
+In general, stovetop pressure cookers can finish cooking three times faster than the regular cooking method, and electric pressure cookers take a bit longer time than stovetop cookers to get your cooking done.

-Timers And Cooking Programmes
+- Timers And Cooking Programmes

 Electric pressure cookers are not the fastest cookers in the world.
-But, these cookers are the number one choice of most home chefs whenever it comes to looking at schedule cooking, cooking timer and multiple cooking functions.
+But, these cookers are the number one choice of most home chefs whenever it comes to looking at schedule cooking, cooking timer, and multiple cooking functions.

 But, stovetop pressure cookers are not featured with any timer.
-These traditional pressure cookers also can’t offer any cooking programmes and you’ll have to stay close to your stove if you don’t want to lose the real taste of your food.
+These traditional pressure cookers also can’t offer any cooking programs, and you’ll have to stay close to your stove if you don’t want to lose the real taste of your food.

 If you need to do multitask at the same time or want to have your cooking done before you arrive home, then an electric pressure cooker will be the best option for you.
 It can help you save your time though it’s not the fastest cooker.

-Yap, if you remove it’s special air locking lid, it can be used as a regular cooking pot.
+Yap, if you remove its special air locking lid, it can be used as a regular cooking pot.
 At best you can cook sauté in it.

 But, you can use your electric cooker for several cooking purposes.
-An electric pressure cooking pot can be used as a steamer, slow cooker, sterilizer, yogurt maker, cake maker, egg boiler, stew cooker, curry cooker and it also can be used as a rice cooker.
+An electric pressure cooking pot can be used as a steamer, slow cooker, sterilizer, yogurt maker, cake maker, egg boiler, stew cooker, curry cooker, and it also can be used as a rice cooker.

 A stovetop cooker can’t help you cook in any emergency situation.
 For example, while renovating your kitchen, this type of traditional pressure cooker can’t cook any food until you install another stove out of your kitchen.

 On the contrary, an electric pressure can cook any time, anywhere.
-You can cook food even in your game room or TV room if you’ve an electric power cooker.
+You can cook food even in your game room or TV room if you have an electric power cooker.

 Nobody likes to buy the same cookware over and over again.
-So when buying a pressure cooker, durability is the key and stovetop models are the ultimate winner here.
+So when buying a pressure cooker, durability is the key, and stovetop models are the ultimate winner here.

-So, it’s durability and longevity can surprise anyone.
+So, its durability and longevity can surprise anyone.
 You may expect your cookware to last for years.
 But, a stovetop pressure cooker lasts for decades and can be passed to the next generations.

 On the other hand, electric pressure cookers can not last for decades.
 Because of its construction and electric parts, it can not produce the same heat for decades.

-Pressure Cooker Size
+- Pressure Cooker Size

-But, sometimes a smaller size or a larger size is also needed.
+But, sometimes, a smaller size or a larger size is also needed.
 I need a larger size once a year.
 I need it to cook a special marriage cake to celebrate our marriage anniversary.

-But, the size of electric pressure cookers usually range from 4 to 10 quarts.
-Or at best you can get 12 quarts.
+But, the size of electric pressure cookers usually ranges from 4 to 10 quarts.
+Or at best, you can get 12 quarts.
 But, I’m yet to see any larger electric cooker than 12 quarts.

-Still confused?
+Still, confused?
 No problem, I’ve something more to show you.
 Let’s see the advantages and disadvantages of these pressure cookers.

 Moreover, a stovetop cooker is all about dealing with a pot and a lid with a valve.
 It ensures less concern while cooking as it’s constructed with fewer parts.
-It’s other impressive advantages are listed here-
+Its other impressive advantages are listed here-

-- Strongly and solidly built
+- Strongly and solidly built.

-- Offers more control on cooking
+- Offers more control over cooking

 - Easy to turn off the stove